Coca-Cola Peace Machines

 Small World Machines.
 India and Pakistan meet through a Coke

 Over the years Coca-Cola keeps experimenting with vending machines and tries to make them much more than the average soda-spitter-outer.
 It places two machines, one in India and the other in Pakistan, and turns them into a communication portal.
 These “Small World Machines” allow citizens from both countries to interact with each other and complete shared tasks.
+Here, “shared tasks” means actions designed to be completed together, not alone.
 The machines reward them with a Coke.
 The results…

 Fair Play Machines.
 Inter and Milan fans can only give to rivals